 Obelisco Buenos Aires

-The icon of Buenos Aires and its national historical monument located in the Plaza de la Republic on the corner of Corrientes and Avenue 9 de Julio.
+The icon of Buenos Aires and its national historical monument is located in the Plaza de la Republic on the corner of Corrientes and Avenue 9 de Julio.
 It was built in 1936 to celebrate the 4th centenary of the first foundation of the city.

-Buenos Aires Tours
+Free Walking Tour Buenos Aires

-Free Tour Recoleta Daily at 10.30 am
+Free Tour Recoleta Monday to Saturday at 10.30 am

 We loved Buenos Aires there is so much to see and do there.
 Walking down streets, you hear music, you head in that direction and in front of you is street tango.